-The TSURUHA Group has drugstores and dispensing pharmacies throughout Japan and, while contributing to local communities while leveraging their strengths in business formats and store names that are aligned

-JR Kyushu decided that the best course of action was to aim for further growth for the concerned company as a company that has both local roots and profitable operations, and to that end JR Kyushu decided to transfer a portion of its shares in the concerned company to TSURUHA, thereby facilitating further growth in the concerned company's sales and corporate value.
+The TSURUHA Group has drugstores and dispensing pharmacies throughout Japan and, while contributing to local communities while leveraging their strengths in business formats and store names that are aligned with each region, has achieved increases in profitability through economies of scale.
+JR Kyushu decided that the best course of action was to aim for further growth for the concerned company as a company that has both local roots and profitable operations, and to that end JR Kyushu decided to transfer 51% of its shares in the concerned company to TSURUHA, thereby facilitating further growth in the concerned company's sales and corporate value.
 This will enable the concerned company to utilize the business know-how and other management resources of the TSURUHA Group while leveraging its own strengths and characteristics.